Plate wort chiller

 Economics of operation and quality of wort

 The choice of exchanger affects the economy and the quality of the beer produced.
 The wort can be chilled by a small exchanger, but a large amount of ice water will be needed.
 In the long run, it is more economical to purchase a more efficient exchanger and thus have less ice water consumption.

 - A more efficient chiller consumes less cooling water (the water heats up to a higher temperature).

 - The more efficient chiller cools the wort faster.
 This prevents oxidation and contamination of the wort.
 Although most microorganisms are killed by high temperatures, oxidation degrades the wort.
 During heating, dimethyl sulphide (DMS) is formed and evaporated.
 Dimethyl sulphide is formed even after heating before complete cooling and gives an unpleasant aroma to the product.
 Slow cooling also makes beer cloudy.
 Once the batch of wort is ready, the goal is to cool it as quickly as possible (within an hour at the latest, preferably within half an hour).

 In the table below are shown recommended coolers for cooling at rate of .
-Increasing the number of plates reduces the flow in the channels and the exchanger loses its natural self-cleaning ability.
+To prevent fouling and particle trapping in the channels of plate cooler, it is important not to select too many plates.
+Increasing the number of plates has a similar effect to lowering the flow rate, as it divides the media over more channels, reducing the flow in each specific channel.
+This can result in particles becoming trapped within the channels (fouling).
 The table shows the recommended wort flow rates on the given exchangers.
 A 100 liter batch should be cooled in about 30 minutes with an E8LASHx20 cooler.
 A batch of 50 liters in 15 minutes on the same cooler, etc.

 |Beer wort 200 l/h, chiller SWEP E8LASHx20|